 If you tend to have loose fingers come end of eve, download an app that allows you to lock certain peoples phone numbers for a handful of hours.
 Then you don’t have to send them an embarrassing ‘Sorry I texted you last night and every other night I’ve been out this week,” text.

 Oh, and a little FYI for the boys who receive these aggressive messages, don’t take it personally.
 You’re likely one of many getting sent it.
 Booze and horniness and being newly single is a funny little thing. #sorrynotsorry

 Overtip the bartender we have a crush on

 The oldest trick in the book.
 We don’t want to look cheap AF, and we want to show them we value their “service.”
 Just know money and hook-ups get really awkward.
 Don’t tip with the intention that they’ll want to hook up with you more, or for a means to an end.
 Tip based on how you normally would if you didn’t want to get in their pants.

 Going to a certain place knowing someone we know (and want) will be there

 This one is the worst because we’re sort of trapping them.
-If you want to see someone, shoot them a message and set something up, or ask them in advance if they mind if you pop into their locale on occasion.
+If you want to see someone, shoot them a message and set something up.
+Or ask them in advance if they mind if you pop into their locale on occasion.
 No matter the type of relationship you have, you should always respect and be clear on boundaries.
 Don’t be that girl or guy that shows up unannounced.
-It just makes other people feel uncomfortable.
+It makes other people feel uncomfortable.

 Monitoring a crush or partners online activity